OWASP/www-project-ai-security-and-privacy-guide/owaspaiexchange.md

 * MORETRAINDATA: Increasing the amount of non-malicious data makes training more robust against poisoned examples - provided that these poisoned examples are small in number.
 One way to do this is through data augmentation - the creation of artificial training set samples that are small variations of existing samples.

   Links to standards:
   * Not covered yet in ISO/IEC standards - probably part of ongoing 27090 work.
-TODOGROUP: covered anywhere else?
+TODO: covered anywhere else?

 * DATAQUALITYCONTROL.
 Perform quality control on data including detecting poisoned samples through statistical deviation or pattern recognition.
 For important data and scenarios this may involve human verification.